 “Mary.
 Why are you doing this?”
 Hamel’s livid face shone with perspiration.
 Air whistled between his teeth as he spoke, a nervous tic.

 She spun around, and walked into the house.

 We stood stone-like as we watched her go.
 Grief and anger overwhelmed me.
 I longed to kill the man standing before me who defiled my sister.

 Gersham gazed at us through slitted eyes, one blue, inherited from the Roman who visited his mother one day, the other hazel.
 The eyes told the story of the day on the road when big boys beat the smaller boy.
-One poked a sharp stick in his eye.
 The young devils punished him for his mother’s profession.
-They only stabbed the circle of color, missing the black center.
+They only stabbed the circle of color in his eye, missing the black center.
 His vision survived, but the hazel eye didn’t return to blue.
 Gersham went nowhere alone after that.
-He found large young boys as troubled as he, and they became inseparable.
+He found two large young boys as troubled as he, and they became inseparable.
 Now they protected him from us.

-Later, if we met Mary in public, we turned our backs to her.
-She slid past us with face turned toward the ground, or walked across the street.
+Later if we met Mary in public, we turned our backs to her.
+She slid past us with face fixed on the ground, or walked across the street.

 As I moved closer, I heard her sob.
 She dabbed at her eyes with a cloth.

 My chin dropped.
 “What?”

 “He gave me a bill of divorce.
 The council will expel him as leader with a harlot in the family, so he separated himself from the family.”

 “I can’t let this happen.”
 I determined to find Hamel.
 “He will listen to me.”